vicmay/ToSSL/README.md

 ```
 - The returned dictionary includes `type` ("rsa", "dsa", or "ec"), `bits`, `public`, and `private` PEM strings.
 EC keys also include a `curve` field.
 - Only PEM output is supported for now.
-- EC support is for key generation only (parse/write coming soon).
+- EC support includes key generation, parsing, and writing.

 #### `opentssl::key::parse`
-Parses a PEM-encoded RSA, DSA, or EC key (public or private) and returns a dictionary describing the key.
+Parses a PEM- or DER-encoded RSA, DSA, or EC key (public or private) and returns a dictionary describing the key.

 **Usage (RSA):**
 ```